 - This drug may cause very bad nervous system problems including great sleepiness, seizures, weakness, or numbness or tingling of the feet or hands.
 Talk with the doctor.

-- This drug may cause lung problems.
-Closely read the part in this leaflet which lists when to call your child’s doctor.
+- This drug may cause kidney, liver, or lung problems.
+Closely read the part in this leaflet which lists when to call your doctor.

 - Some people using this drug with fludarabine had very bad or deadly lung problems.
-Do not give this drug to your child if your child is also being treated with fludarabine.
+Do not use this drug if you are also being treated with fludarabine.

-- If your child has an infection before starting this drug it may get worse and sometimes lead to death.
-Talk with the doctor.
+- If you have an infection before starting this drug it may get worse and sometimes lead to death.
+Talk with your doctor.

 - Very bad and sometimes deadly lung problems and low blood pressure have happened when this drug was used with other drugs like carmustine, cyclophosphamide, and etoposide.
 Talk with your doctor.